ashishkpathak/spring.security/webclient-1/README.md

 This sample code, uses webclient to access OAuth2 protected resource (1).
 It assumed you are using springboot application which invokes a remote API (2) protected by OAuth2 access token.

-The remote service exposed two APIs.
+The remote service exposes two APIs.
 1) First API is access token API, which generates an opaque access token.
 2) Second API is the resource API, accessible using the access token provided by first API.